Total Maximum Daily Loads (TMDLs)Contact: Denise Page 517-284-5523

 Who is responsible for developing TMDLs in Michigan?

-The Michigan Department of Environmental Quality, Water Resource Division is responsible for developing TMDLs.
+The DEQ's Water Resource Division is responsible for developing TMDLs.

 How is a TMDL developed?